-"Guidance," "planning," and "control" are really just abstractions for algorithmically and architecturally breaking up the task of moving a robot from point to point in an environment.
+"Guidance," "planning," and "control" are really just abstractions for algorithmically and/or architecturally breaking up the task of moving a robot from point to point in an environment.
 As such, it is difficult to provide a precise definition of each of them.
 "Control" usually means low-level control where an input to an actuator is computed to achieve some step response.
-As an example, in Ringo, as we did in Lab 3, this means following a line or executing a single rotation.
+As an example, in Ringo this might mean moving forward some amount or executing a single rotation.
 A controller, on its own, is typically insufficient to accomplish a mission.

-"Planning" usually means devising a plan containing high level motions and tasks that the robot must do to accomplish a mission.
-As an example, for Ringo, this could mean go from point to point through an environment that has obstacles.
+"Planning" is often divided into "deliberative" and "reactive" strategies.
+Deliberative planning usually means requiring full "world" knowledge to devise a plan containing high level motions and/or tasks that the robot must do to accomplish a mission.
+As an example, for Ringo, this could mean generating the entire path to navigate through an environment that has obstacles provided you know where the goal and obstacles are.
 In that scenario, a valid plan would break the mission down into waypoints that avoid obstacles and perhaps meets some performance objectives (like not taking an entire day to get there).
-To prepare your Ringo to accomplish the final exam, I suggest you make your planning task accept a mission in the form of navigating a particular shape.
-You might accept polygons.
-Once a polygon is specified, the planner will devise a plan for navigating that shape.
-This might include waypoints, or distances and rotations, or something else.